UK tech experts · info@vividrepairs.co.uk

 According to Dell's official OptiPlex page, these business-class systems were designed for reliability and longevity, which is why they remain viable options years after release.
 Tom's Hardware consistently ranks refurbished business desktops as excellent value for office work and light productivity tasks.

-How We Tested These Dell Desktops
+How We Chose These Dell Desktops

-We ran each system through identical real-world workloads: multiple browser tabs, video conferencing, Office applications, photo editing, and file transfers.
-We measured boot times, application launch speeds, and system responsiveness during multitasking.
 Temperature and noise levels were monitored during both idle and load conditions.
 Each desktop was used as a daily driver for at least a week to identify any quirks or issues that only emerge with extended use.
 We also opened each system to assess build quality, cooling design, and upgrade potential.

 Best Overall